louischatriot/tetris/README.md

 * Space bar for hrd drop
 * Esc to pause the game

 Reload the page to play again.

+I just built it for fun, code is neither optimized nor beautiful.
+But it does work!